siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-11-01-understanding-dynamic-host-configuration-protocol-dhcp.md

 ---

 Dynamic Host Configuration Protocol (DHCP) is a crucial network management protocol that automates the assignment of Internet Protocol (IP) addresses to devices on a network.
 By eliminating the need for manual IP address configuration, DHCP streamlines network management, making it essential for both small and large networks.
-This blog post delves into the workings of DHCP, its components, benefits, and common configurations.
+This article delves into the workings of DHCP, its components, benefits, and common configurations.